-What Joe does could be recorded, or I could do it myself since it’s pretty much the same script every single night, except I’ve tried all the apps—even had some developed specifically for me—but they’ve all failed within the five minutes after I finally fall asleep.
+What Joe does could be recorded, or I could do it myself since it’s virtually the same script every night, except I’ve tried all the apps—even had some developed specifically for me—but they all fail once I hit REM sleep.
 This is where the real-time, human interaction is critical.

 So critical that I pay him a hundred grand a year for his service.
 He’s worth every penny.

 Once he decides I’m adequately relaxed, Joe reads from the sports page of a community newspaper in butt-fuck who-knows-where.
 It doesn’t matter.
 His job is to read until I fall asleep.
-Sports pages—because sports don’t interest me—and teams I know nothing about so I can tune out and not try to remember details about players who might be in the news often because I don’t want to accidentally end up knowing about useless crap.
+Sports pages—because sports don’t interest me—and teams I know nothing about so I can tune out the details because I don’t want my brain filled with useless crap.

 Our system works.

-I don’t know how long he reads, but at some point his voice is replaced by images.
-And this is why I pay him what is probably the equivalent of three hundred dollars an hour.
-Because unless that image is redirected, I’ll be wide awake again in seconds with no hope of falling back under.
+I don’t know how long he reads, but at some point a dream image replaces his voice.
+And this is why I pay him what is the equivalent of three hundred dollars an hour.
+Because unless that dream is redirected, I’ll be wide awake again in seconds with no hope of falling back under.
 The perils of parasomnia, a clinical sleep disorder that has no cure.
 But as long as I have Joe, I have relief.

 The image of my dad dead in his hotel bed blurs and refocuses, this time with Dad lying on a beach blanket beside Mom while my three brothers splash in the ocean as I watch the scene unfold from above.
-And then Horse calls me, “Will, I need you!” and I join the beach scene, feel the water around my ankles, the sand between my toes as I join my twin in chasing our youngest brother Aiden, who laughs and hollers and swims toward seaweed, floating on the waves.
+And then Horse calls me, “Will, I need you!” and I join the beach scene, feel the water around my ankles, and the sand between my toes.
+I catch up to my twin, chasing our youngest brother Aiden, who laughs and hollers and swims toward seaweed, floating on the waves.

 * * *

-Alexa’s gentle morning voice prods, “Will, it’s time to wake up,” followed by the sound of running water.
-Suddenly, I need to pee.
-The lightening sky tells me I’ve slept through the night—or at very least, the very early morning.
+Alexa’s gentle voice prods, “Will, it’s time to wake up,” followed by the sound of running water, prompting an immediate need to urinate.
+The lightening sky tells me I’ve slept through the night—or at least, the very early morning.

-I shower, dress, and down my first of a dozen espressos of the day.
+I shower, dress, and down my first of a dozen daily espressos.
 Then I check messages on my phone before heading to my office to go over the notes for today’s Come Into Power seminar.
 I have a single text.
 No surprise, since everyone I know other than Joe is still asleep.